ironbar/orangutan/reports/04_Modeling.md

 * Once the train has ended copy the model to allow retraining on the next category
 * Start a new train an so on.

-I have seen that training on food category is much slower than the others.
-It may be because of having too many red goals.
-It is more than 3 times slower.
 I have also seen that on burning food level is possible to take the food by moving forward and backward, or at least to get the reward.
 I have to modify that level thus.
 I also saw an agent cheating on the bridge level by jumping and climbing later.